francBara/portal/README.md

 The server can be configured via env variables, config file and CLI arguments.

-The scope of configuration is to set users and repo access.
+The scope of configuration is to repo access and Portal admin user.

 `config.json`
 ```